 The following relations hold:

-When $|L_U|$ satisfies the equality in \eqref{eq:card} $L_U$ is called \textbf{scattered}, or equivalently, if all the points of $L_U$ have weight one.
-Moreover, $L_U$ is scattered if and only if $U$ is $(1,1)_q$-evasive subspace, that is a $1$-scattered subspace without the assumption that it spans the entire space.
+When $|L_U|$ satisfies equality in \eqref{eq:card} $L_U$ is called \textbf{scattered}, or equivalently, if all the points of $L_U$ have weight one.
+It is easy to see that $L_U$ is scattered if and only if $U$ is $(1,1)_q$-evasive subspace, that is a $1$-scattered subspace without the assumption that it spans the entire space.

 \begin{remark} Let $L_{U_1},\ldots,L_{U_t}$ be $t$ $\fq$-linear sets in $\PG(k-1,q^m)$ of rank $m$ and with $t<q$.
 Then there exists a point $P \in \PG(k-1,q^m)\setminus (L_{U_1}\cup\ldots\cup L_{U_t})$.
 This immediately follows from \eqref{eq:card}, indeed